 10print(f"tokens_with_sharing={with_sharing:,} saved_kv_gib={saved_gib:.2f}")1tokens_without_sharing=40,000

 2tokens_with_sharing=12,000 saved_kv_gib=3.42Test-time compute distorts user-facing latency metrics.
 For a provider or wrapper that generates non-visible reasoning before revealing the answer, TTFT (time to first token) can increase substantially.[4]
-ITL (inter-token latency) can still be fine once the answer starts streaming.
-In other words, a reasoning system can feel slow even when decode throughput is healthy.
+An interleaved mode can also add pauses between visible chunks or tool calls.
+ITL (inter-token latency) can still be fine once answer text starts streaming.
+A reasoning system can feel slow even when decode throughput is healthy.

 1base_ttft_ms = 180